-The children placed the sentence strip at the bottom of a piece of green construction paper first.
+Just like the first page, have the children place the sentence strip at the bottom of a piece of green construction paper first.

-In past years, I had the children create Santa with a construction paper circle for the face and a construction paper triangle for his hat.
-Then the kids added facial features with markers and added cotton balls for the beard.
+- Your students can also create Santa with a construction paper circle for the face and a construction paper triangle for his hat.
+Then the kids add facial features with markers and cotton balls for the beard.

 Related: Marbled Homemade Christmas Card

-Next, using cookie cutters, the kids painted gingerbread men on their paper.
-Then they sprinkled (or, in some cases, piled) cinnamon on top of the wet paint.
+Next, using cookie cutters, have the kids paint gingerbread men on their paper.
+Then they sprinkle cinnamon on top of the wet paint.

 Alternatively, you can have the kids free paint their own gingerbread people on this page.
 Then have the children add spices (cinnamon, ginger, etc.) to the wet paint.